Can of Worms (film): Reception

 In December 2015, Megan Daley of Entertainment Weekly ranked Can of Worms at number 25 on a list of the top 30 Disney Channel Original Movies.
 Daley wrote, "While Can of Worms isn't as iconic of a PG-fright fest as Halloweentown, it does have a Malcolm McDowell-voiced pup — and an alien has never been so friendly and adorable.
 (Bonus points for a special appearance by a pre-Parenthood Erika Christensen.)"

 In May 2016, Aubrey Page of Collider reviewed each Disney Channel Original Movie released up to that point and placed Can of Worms at number 38.
 Page praised the film's "surprisingly creepy alien creatures" and noted the involvement of Paul Schneider, Mark Mothersbaugh and Malcolm McDowell, writing, "There's a lot of talent at work here in Can of Worms. [...]
 But that's not to say this one is good – it isn't.
 In fact, I certainly wouldn't have remembered this one at all if [the film's] wildly creative creatures hadn't kept me awake for a long, sleepless night in 1999."

-In December 2017, Doug Walker reviewed the movie for Disneycember and declared it as the weirdest thing Disney Channel has ever put on TV.
-He considered the movie to be bad through its horrendous story, stupid writing and characters, and the annoying over-the-top acting particularly from Michael Shulman as Mike Pillsbury.
-The only thing he praised about the movie was the design of the aliens.
-The best way he could think to describe the movie is "The Santa Claus Conquers the Martians of Disney Channel movies."